Motor Vehicle

 Implications for you

-Based on the court’s decision, if you fail to take advantage of an opportunity to record the registration number of an unidentified vehicle at the time of a car accident or motor vehicle accident, you may be held to have not conducted proper search and inquiry, and may not be able to claim compensation in relation to your injuries.
+Based on the court’s decision, if you fail to take advantage of an opportunity to record the registration number of an unidentified vehicle at the time of a car accident, you may be held to have not conducted proper search and inquiry and may not be able to claim compensation for your injuries.

-At Claimwise our mission is to help you save money on your legal fees.
-By starting your CTP claim with a traditional ‘No Win, No Fee’ law firm your legal fees can end up being $10,000 or more higher than by using us.
+We’ve put together a guide on personal injury lawyer costs in Queensland so you know what to expect — because starting your CTP claim with a traditional ‘No Win, No Fee’ law firm can end up costing you $10,000 or more than using us.

 If you or someone you know have been injured on the road in Queensland and want to keep your legal costs down, feel free to get in touch with us.